Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 - Seek help when needed

 Because one time of awareness can change many thing for the positive construction of teen.
+Protecting adolescents today means to shape them for a better healthier & safer adult.

 The responsibility doesn’t belong to parents alone, but it should be all of our society.